cdown/clipnotify/README.md

 Here's how it's intended to be used:

-    while true; do
+    while clipnotify; do
-        clipnotify  # When clipnotify exists, a new selection event was detected.
-        [do something with the selection]
+        [an event happened, do something with the selection] done
-    done

 clipnotify doesn't try to print anything about the contents of the selection,